Jnagasuresh/devops_infra_project/kuberenetes_service.md

 * in svc, 3 things are important..they are (port, node port, target port)
 * while creatin service, if you don't mention the port, bydefault, kubernetes will take target port as service port
-*  Service would spance across multiple nodes, in this scenario, service will open node port in all available nodes
+*  Service would span across multiple nodes, in this scenario, service will open node port in all available nodes
 *  in vpn, service will
-*  pod, deployment, Service would bound to namespace
+*  Pod, deployment, Service would bound to namespace
 * Each micro service will have one service

 * Docker:- Container Port: host port